pubgeo/IARPA-SMART/README.md

 ### Secondary Dataset

 Activities in secondary regions are annotated over the span of over 4.5 years, from January 2017 through August 2021.
 Site models in this dataset will only include a start and end date.
-Sites in this dataset are generally Type 4, though when issues were found that were too ambiguous to correct, sites were updated to "ignore."
+Sites in this dataset are generally Type 4, though some sites with ambiguous activity are "ignore."

 There are 27,297 'positive_pending' sites, and 4 'ignore' sites in the current dataset.